Hirtshals: Port of Hirtshals

 Hirtshals is the Danish terminal for the services of the Norwegian ferry company, Color Line.
 Each year thousands of tourists travel back and forth between Hirtshals and the Norwegian cities of Kristiansand and Larvik.
 Previously, Color Line also offered services to Bergen, Stavanger and Oslo, but decided to stop operating these routes in early 2008.
 Another ferry operator, Fjord Line, now operates a route to Bergen, Stavanger, Kristiansand and Langesund.
 It has also been possible since autumn 2010 to travel to Tórshavn in the Faroe Islands and to Seyðisfjörður in Iceland with Smyril Line.
 The port has LNG facilities for the ferries, and hosts the first wind farm built without subsidies.

-Railway stations
+Rail transport

+A DMU from Nordjyske Jernbaner arriving to Hirtshals from in 2018.

 The Hirtshals railway line connects Hirtshals with Hjørring and the rest of the Danish rail network.
-Hirtshals railway station is the principal railway station of the town.
+Hirtshals railway station is the principal railway station of the town, and is located in the central part of the town between the town centre and the Port of Hirtshals.
 The town is also served by the railway halts Lilleheden and Emmersbæk.

+Road transport

+Hirtshals is located on the European route E39 which connects the town to Aalborg in the south.
+Hirtshals is the northern end of E39 in Denmark which continues to Trondheim in Norway on the other side of the Skagerrak.
+The Danish national road 55 also connects the town with Aalborg along the coast of the Jammer Bay.